keboola/connection-docs/components/extractors/communication/email-imap/index.md

 ### Example Using GMAIL Account

 - Enable and create [App Password](https://support.google.com/accounts/answer/185833?hl=en) that will be specific for your integration.
-Name it for instance as `Keboola Extractor`
+Name it for instance as `Keboola data source connector`
 - Fill in your email address in the `Username` field.
 - Fill in your generated App Password in the `Password` field.
 - Fill in the Gmail imap address: `imap.gmail.com` in the `IMAP host field`